GryllsAddons/ShaguTweaks-mods/README.md

 * S: Sell & Repair, A: Confirm/Accept Resurrect/Quest/Summon/Invite/Battleground Popups, CA: Initiate/Accept Trade, CS: Follow, AS: Inspect, CAS: Logout.*

 - **Mouseover Cast**
-*Adds /stcast and /stcastself functions for use in macros ([HCWarn](https://github.com/GryllsAddons/HCWarn) supported).*
+*Adds /stcast, /stcastself, /stcasthelp and /stcastharm for use in macros ([HCWarn](https://github.com/GryllsAddons/HCWarn) supported).*
-*/stcast functions like /pfcast in pfUI (same as /cast but for mouseover units). /stcastself will always cast the spell on yourself.*
+*/stcast functions like /pfcast in pfUI (same as /cast but for mouseover units).*
+*/stcastself will always cast the spell on yourself.*
+*/stcasthelp will cast the spell if you can assist the unit.*
+*/stcastharm will cast the spell if you can attack the unit.*
+*You can use /stcasthelp and /stcastharm in the same macro to cast a spell depending on the unit's reaction.*
-*examples: /stcast spellname, /stcastself spellname*
+*examples: /stcast spellname, /stcastself spellname, /stcasthelp spellname, /stcastharm spellname*

+*/stcasthelp Holy Light; /stcastharm Judgement*

 - **Movable Unitframes Extended**
 *Party frames, Minimap, Buffs, Weapon Buffs and Debuffs can be moved while Shift and Ctrl are pressed together.
 Drag the first (end) buff or debuff to move.*